Alfareiza/calc-payment/README.md

 ## How to test it

-Now that you have experienced the result of the calculation, and remembering the enviroment is isolated, you can test the code executing the next command:
+Now that you have experienced the result of the calculation, and keep in mind the enviroment is isolated, you can test the code executing the next command:

 `pytest .`